 - Finally, stay open and be curious… If you can be curious, you may just learn something from all of those people you think you aren’t like.

-We all obviously go through periods of procrastination and overwhelm in our lives and work.
+We all obviously go through periods of procrastination and overwhelm in our lives.
 Would you mind sharing what your personal warning signs are – those signs that things are getting a bit too much and you may need to slow down or change something?
-And when you do notice these signs, what do you do to return to alignment or ‘balance’?
+When you do notice these signs, what do you do to return to alignment or ‘balance’?